jphmrst/PLC/src/plc/vfp/Relations.lagda.md

 Again, the proof is by induction over the evidence that `m ≤ n` and `n ≤ m` hold.

-In the base case, both inequalities hold by `z≤n`, and so we are given `zero ≤ zero` and `zero ≤ zero` and must show `zero ≡ zero`, which follows by reflexivity.
+In the base case, both inequalities hold by `z≤n`.
+So we are given `zero ≤ zero` and `zero ≤ zero`, and we must show `zero ≡ zero`, which follows by reflexivity.
 (Reflexivity of equality, that is, not reflexivity of inequality.)